noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

   - dead letter queues
     - ensure the queue is created on the source queue and not the lambda function
 - Queue batch size must allow all the messages in a batch to process within the Lambda timeout.
-- e.g. 3 minutes processing time per message > means (batch size \* 3 minutes) < 15 minutes max lambda timeout
+  - e.g. 3 minutes processing time per message > means (batch size X 3 minutes) < 15 minutes max lambda timeout
 - Lambda has a default of five parallel processes to get things off of a queue.
 - If the visibility timeout expires before the Lambda function processes the messages, messages will be deleted by the queue.
 - If a Lambda function returns errors when processing messages, Lambda decreases the number of processes polling the queue